Velocidex/velociraptor-docs/dev/image-guidelines.md

 ![](image-guidelines/excalidraw_export_settings.png)

-We export our images to SVG format, and not PNG.
+We export our images from Excalidraw to SVG format, and not to PNG.

-When exporting images from Excalidraw we include "Background" which ensures that the background is not transparent (i.e. an opaque white background) plus adds a small margin around it.
+When exporting images from Excalidraw we include "Background" which ensures that the background is not transparent.
+This option adds an opaque white background plus a small margin around it.

 For SVG exports the Scale setting is irrelevant to quality: the embedded screenshot will be base64-encoded at it's original size, even if you've scaled the screenshot on the Excalidraw canvas.
 The image dimensions are related to the vector layer and if this is resized by the web server then the embedded raster image will be scaled to match.

-You should resize the screenshot so that it's comfortable to work with on the canvas at 100% zoom because this represents the view that the reader will see (without needing to zoom in).
-When exported at 1x scale the SVG will be sized at the dimensions of a bounding box around the elements on your canvas.
+When working in Excalidraw you should resize the screenshot so that it's comfortable to work with on the canvas at 100% zoom because this represents the view that the reader will see (without needing to zoom in).
+When exported the SVG image will be sized at the dimensions of a bounding box around the elements on your canvas.
 The line thicknesses and font sizes are relative to your canvas.

 ![](image-guidelines/embedded-image-scaling.png)

 Although it is possible to edit SVG images externally they cannot be imported back into Excalidraw.
-So for annotated screenshots and block diagrams we save the `.excalidraw` file alongside the exported SVG or PNG image, using the same file basename.
+So for annotated screenshots and block diagrams we save the `.excalidraw` file alongside the exported SVG or PNG image, using the same file basename, and check it in to the Git VCS.
-This allows others to easily make changes in future.
+This allows others to easily make changes in future since they can open the `.excalidraw` file in the Excalidraw web app.

-If the image is reused in multiple places on the docs website (or other Velociraptor repos such as presentations) we only need to keep *one instance* of the `.excalidraw` file.
+Although the image may be reused in multiple places on the docs website, or in other Velociraptor repos such as presentations, we only need to keep *one instance* of the `.excalidraw` file.
+If you find yourself needing to edit a SVG image and there is no `.excalidraw` file alongside it, then you should be able to find it be doing a search of the repo for the base filename.

 > [!NOTE]
 > Regardless of the export format, remember to also save a copy of the drawing in Excalidraw format so that others can edit it in future, if necessary.
 >

+> [!NOTE]
-Annotated screenshots exported from Excalidraw as SVG images contain a base64-encoded copy of the screenshot.
+> Annotated screenshots exported from Excalidraw as SVG images contain a base64-encoded copy of the screenshot.
 The saved `.excalidraw` file does too.
-So it is not necessary to keep a copy of the original screenshot PNG.
+So it is not necessary > to keep a copy of the original screenshot PNG.
+>

 ### Fonts in SVG images

-Excalidraw's exported SVG images render correctly in Chrome-based web browsers (at minimum) but not in desktop applications such as Inkscape or Krita.
-This makes altering these images difficult, however since SVG is a text format we can make simple changes without too much effort.

-We do need to do this for font links because Excalidraw doesn't (yet) put links to the custom fonts inside the SVG files.
-Instead it adds links to the default fonts served from `excalidraw.com`, which is probably done to make the exported SVGs more portable.
+SVG files exported from Excalidraw.com contain subsetted base64 encoded fonts.

+As mentioned previously, this font substitution is done [automatically](https://github.com/Velocidex/velociraptor-docs/blob/947bb25a3d7cc6b4ac9d376db863f8a9db535ece/layouts/_default/_markup/render-image.html#L7) by the Hugo build process.

 ```xml
   <defs>